Sigmapoint/pl.sigmapoint.utils/README.md

 TODO: Wait for jcenter

-Many of util classes have static method, but e.g. Persistanecr util have only public method, not static.
+Many of util classes have static method, but e.g. PersistanceUtil have only public method, not static.
 This verison contains:

 ```